Pepsi P1

-The Pepsi P1 and Pepsi P1S are Android smartphones manufactured by Koobee, an OEM, under licence from PepsiCo. and were only available through a crowdfunding campaign on Chinese crowdfunding site JD.com.
+The Pepsi P1 and Pepsi P1S are Android smartphones manufactured by Koobee, an OEM, under licence from PepsiCo.
+They were only available through a crowdfunding campaign on Chinese crowdfunding site JD.com in 2015.

 Software

 The phone runs dido OS, which is a fork of Android that also ships preloaded on a number of Doogee phones (including the Y6 Max), but the P1 and P1S includes a Pepsi-themed skin by default instead of the standard dido OS skin that ships on Doogee phones.